Our 8th year running!

 On-line exercises: In addition to tutorials and lectures, students are encouraged to embark on their respective projects of interest during exercise sessions.
 Specific tasks are set to help reinforce the newly learned data processing skills.
 Such exercise sessions equip students with the confidence and resources to become independent learners and to effectively address the demands of advanced spatial-data processing.
 Exercises are designed to enhance participants’ programming skills and mathematical modelling understanding within the context of GIS and Remote Sensing.
 The exercises and examples provided are cross-disciplinary in nature.
 They may cover forestry, landscape planning, predictive modelling and species distribution, mapping, nature conservation, computational social science and other spatially related fields of studies.
 Furthermore, these case studies can be viewed as template procedures and easily adapted to be applied to different thematic challenges across disciplines.

-In-person week: This session will be offered if at least 10 people are enrolled and Covid related travel permitting.
-The in-person week aims to achieve group collaboration and troubleshooting under direct supervision of the trainers.
-During this week there will be brief talks from the trainers, students, and the remaining time will be dedicated to student project development and assistance.
-The in-person week is not compulsory but strong encouraged.
+In-person week: This session will be offered in Matera, Italy, if at least 10 people are enrolled and subject to Covid-related travel rules.
+The in-person week aims to achieve group collaboration and troubleshooting under the direct supervision of the trainers.
+During this week, there will be brief talks from the trainers, students, and the remaining time will be dedicated to student project development and assistance.
+The in-person week is not compulsory but strongly encouraged.
 Matera, also is a very beautiful town for sightseeing.
-You will be responsible to purchased the flight ticket and the accommodation.
+Students will be responsible for purchasing flights and accommodation themselves.

 This course will enable students to further develop and enhance their spatio-temporal data processing skills.
 Most importantly, it will endow them with proficiency in a fully-functional open source operating system with all the requisite software tools.
 With continuous practice through the weeks, students will become familiar with command lines and cover numerous topics, including:

 - Learning a large suite of existing tools and knowing which ones to employ for project-specific applications.